 - Dutch Translation by Dianne Baan from Haakdingen

 - Swedish Translation (Coming Soon)

-Yarn packs for Sophie’s Dream will be available in my Wool Warehouse Shop as soon as all the colours are back in stock early next year.
-If you follow that link, you can request to be notified when packs become available.
-Packs will include printed instructions for turning 12 Sophie’s Gardens into this beautiful blanket.
+Yarn packs for Sophie’s Dream are available in my Wool Warehouse Shop HERE.
+Packs include printed instructions for turning 12 Sophie’s Gardens into this beautiful blanket.
 You can find the individual balls at any of the Scheepjes Stockists HERE.

 - 2.75mm crochet hook (Parts 1 – 3 of Sophie’s Universe)